 - Represented one of several defendants against claims by plaintiff regarding exposure to chemicals that allegedly caused pulmonary injury, or reactive airway dysfunction syndrome.

 Prior to entering private practice, Steve was an assistant attorney general with the state of Illinois for seven years.
 As a member of that office’s Environmental Control Division, he concentrated in civil environmental enforcement actions in federal and state courts and before administrative agencies.
-In 2015 and 2016, he was selected for inclusion of Illinois Super Lawyer®
+He has been selected for inclusion of Illinois Super Lawyer®